dilipthelip/ELK/README.md

 - Index is identified by a name and it must be in lowercase.
 - Used in searching, indexing, updating and deleting documents within index.
 - You can define as many as indexes you want in a cluster.
 - Inside each index there can be multiple **TYPES**.
 Each type corresponds to one particular type.
   For Eg., :- company index type and employee index type.
+- Each JSON object is considered as a document and these are store in an index.
+Each document has a bunch of **fields** in it.

+**FIELDS:**
+- Each field has a type.
+It could be Text, Date, Number and so on.